Tirzepatide versus Semaglutide for weight loss

 Efficacy comparison

 Tirzepatide and semaglutide are both effective for weight loss.
-Clinical trials have shown that tirzepatide can help people lose up to 22.5% of their starting body weight after 72 weeks, when they use the highest maintenance dose of 15mg.
+Clinical trials have shown that tirzepatide can help people lose an average 22.5% of their starting body weight after 72 weeks, when they use the highest maintenance dose of 15mg.

-At the highest maintenance dose of 2.4mg per week, semaglutide can help people lose up to 15% of their starting body weight after 68 weeks.
+At the highest maintenance dose of 7.2mg per week, semaglutide injection can help people lose an average 21% of their starting body weight after 72 weeks.
+On the semaglutide pill, people lose an average of up to 17% of their starting weight after 64 weeks.

 Although these results may seem to suggest that tirzepatide is associated with greater weight loss than semaglutide, the clinical trials took place over different time durations, therefore the dosages are not the same.
 So, when considering which weight loss injection is best for you, it is important to consider the similarities and differences and the contraindications with other medications and underlying health conditions.